CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/Hash Length Extension Attack Lab/Hash-Length-Extension-Attack-Lab.md

 If you encounter problems when setting up the lab environment, please read the “Common Problems” section of the manual for potential solutions.

 About the web server.
-We use the domainwww.seedlab-hashlen.comto host the server program.
+We use the domain www.seedlab-hashlen.com to host the server program.
 In our VM, we map this hostname to the web server container (10.9.0.80).
-This can be achieved by adding the following entry to the /etc/hostsfile (please add it if the entry is not in the VM).
+This can be achieved by adding the following entry to the /etc/hosts file (please add it if the entry is not in the VM).
 ```
 10.9.0.80 http://www.seedlab-hashlen.com
 ```
-The server code is in theLabsetup/image_flask/appfolder.
+The server code is in the Labsetup/image_flask/app folder.
 It has two directories.
-Thewww directory contains the server code, and theLabHomedirectory contains a secret file and the key used for computing the MAC.
+The www directory contains the server code, and the LabHome directory contains a secret file and the key used for computing the MAC.

 Sending requests.
 The server program accepts the following commands:
 ```
 - The lstcmd command: the server will list all the files in the LabHome folder.
-- Thed ownload command: the server will return the contents of the specified file from theLabHome
+- Thed download command: the server will return the contents of the specified file from the LabHome
     directory.
 ```